 “We’ve built a tool to help law enforcement prioritize their caseload, and recover victims and find traffickers,” he says about his organization’s efforts in 2016.
 “And we’ve found and identified and recovered over 6,000 trafficking victims this year.
 And we’ve found, identified and recovered 2,000 traffickers.”

 With the success of his organization in the fight against human trafficking, Kutcher is now setting his sights on a new goal.

 “Our next battle, my next commitment … I’m going to make a pledge that I’m going to eliminate child pornography from the internet.”

 We support the efforts of Thorn and the many other organizations that are making a real difference in the fight to end sexual exploitation in all its forms.
-Sex trafficking has become a global industry that affects the lives of millions, especially those of women and children.
+Sex trafficking and child sexual exploitation has become a global industry that affects the lives of millions of people—men and women, boys and girls.